 You should see a considerable improvement; this photo shows the level of correction possible just polishing by hand.

 After removing the polish residue, apply a small amount of black hole to a clean applicator and work into the surface.
 Leave this a few minutes to haze and buff off to reveal a deep black shine.
 Poor Boys’ Black Hole also works on coloured paint surfaces (they make a separate glaze for white vehicles.)

 After removing any glaze residue, it’s time to apply a layer of protective wax.
 Lightly dampen a separate foam applicator and apply a very thin layer of your wax.
 Wait 5-10 minutes for the wax to haze and buff off any residue.

 You will be able to achieve better results if you have access to a small machine polisher.
 I have used a ShineMate EP803 Rotary Polisher for over two years and found it to be a dependable and reliable machine.
+The ShineMaster M550 is also a great option for these kinds of delicate jobs.
 For B-pillars, I like to use a soft two-inch finishing pad, with a fine finishing polish.

 As before, tape off any areas you do not want to get polish on.
 Apply a small amount of polish to the polishing pad and spread on the surface at the machine’s lowest speed.

 Increase machine speed slightly but do not use any more than half of the maximum available speed.
 Slowly move across the surface, trying to maintain a uniform speed, applying constant light pressure, letting the machine do the work.
 After several passes, the polish will start to turn clear, this is a good pointer to stop and wipe away any residue and to inspect the results.

 If some swirls remain, you can move up to a firmer pad and heavier compound following the same procedure, however, you may want to repeat with the fine finishing polish to remove any holograms that may appear.